Sam Campbell (comedian): Australia

-His first show was in Brisbane's Sit Down Comedy Club in 2010.
+Campbell's first show was in Brisbane's Sit Down Comedy Club in 2010.

 He made a short series that was broadcast on Comedy Central Australia and was a guest on ABC TV's The Checkout.

 In the 2010s, Campbell was part of the YouTube collective Skills in Time, with Australian comedians Greg Larsen and Henry Stone.

 In 2017, he had a regular weekly segment on Triple J radio, featured in the web-series Dayne's World, and performed stand-up at Sydney comedy clubs.
 In 2018, he was frequently appearing alongside Anne Edmonds as Connor Bidou, the son of her character Helen Bidou.

+In 2026, Campbell was named as the new co-host of the Australian version of Guy Montgomery's Guy Mont-Spelling Bee, replacing Aaron Chen.

 UK

-He moved to the United Kingdom, having acquired a Global Talent visa in 2022.
-Campbell performed at the 2022 Edinburgh Festival Fringe with his show simply entitled Comedy Show, which won the main prize.
+Campbell moved to the United Kingdom, having acquired a Global Talent visa in 2022.
+He performed at the 2022 Edinburgh Festival Fringe with his show simply titled Comedy Show, which won the main prize.
 It was praised by the judges for its originality, surrealism and unexpected jokes.
 The Times described him as "a nutball, but he controls his loopiness with deceptive precision" and said that the show was "exhausting, exhilarating and a touch of genius".
 Brian Logan in The Guardian said "Campbell's imagination produces wonderfully adhesive images... there is now and then a core of robust observational comedy beneath Campbell's loopiness...
 None of it has anything to do with anything: it's the incongruity, taken to uncommon lengths, that's funny".
 The Daily Telegraph review mentioned "one-liners and absurdist whorls of madcap".

 In 2023, Campbell was a contestant on the sixteenth series of Channel 4 comedy gameshow Taskmaster, winning the series.
 On 29 March 2024, Campbell started co-hosting the Lucy & Sam's Perfect Brains podcast with comedian Lucy Beaumont.
+It returned for a second season in 2025.
 In June/July 2024, he toured the UK with his stand-up set Wobservations.
-In March 2024, it was announced that Campbell would be piloting a Channel 4 series called Make That Movie!, in which he will create films based on the dreams of strangers.
+In March 2024, it was announced that Campbell would pilot a Channel 4 series called Make That Movie, involving the creation of films based on the dreams of strangers.

-In August 2025, Campbell was announced as a contestant on the second series of LOL: Last One Laughing UK, set for release in 2026.
+In August 2025, Campbell was announced as a contestant on the second series of LOL: Last One Laughing UK, which was released in March 2026.
+He was runner up to David Mitchell.

+In early 2026, he appeared on TVNZ 2 in New Zealand Spy, written by and starring Paul Williams.
+He stars in the new British comedy series Make That Movie, along with fellow Australian comedian Aaron Chen, due to be released on Channel Four on 28 May 2026.